Metacarpal Bones

 Metacarpals of Fowl

-The metacarpus of fowl includes three bony elements, which fuse together with the lower row of carpal bones to form a single bone, carpo-metacarpus.
+The metacarpus of fowl includes three bony elements, which fuse together with the lower row of carpal bones to form a single bone, the carpo-metacarpus.

-The first i.e. most medial is in the form of a nodule projecting from the upper extremity of the second bone to which it is united.
+The first, i.e. most medial, is in the form of a nodule projecting from the upper extremity of the second bone to which it is united.

 Scroll to Top